 - Ethnographic research: Ethnographic research is where researchers embed themselves into the environment of the participant or group in order to understand the culture and context of activities and behaviour.
 This is dependent on the involvement of the researcher, and can be subject to researcher interpretation bias and participant observer bias.
 However, it remains a great way to allow researchers to experience a different ‘world’.

-- Action research: With the action research approach, both researchers and participants work together to make a change.
+- Action research: With the action research process, both researchers and participants work together to make a change.
 This can be through taking action, researching and reflecting on the outcomes.
 Through collaboration, the collective comes to a result, though the way both groups interact and how they affect each other gives insights into their critical thinking skills.

 Surveys for individual views

-A survey is a simple-to-create and easy-to-distribute research method, which helps gather information from large groups of participants quickly.
+A survey is a simple-to-create and easy-to-distribute qualitative research method, which helps gather information from large groups of participants quickly.
 Traditionally, paper-based surveys can now be made online, so costs can stay quite low.

-Qualitative questions tend to be open questions that ask for more information and provide a text box to allow for unconstrained comments.
+Qualitative research questions tend to be open questions that ask for more information and provide a text box to allow for unconstrained comments.